uclaacm/one-click-event-publishing/README.md

 Install dependencies: Run `npm install`

 # Run the backend
+Move into the backend folder with `cd backend`.
+Create a virtual environment if none made yet with `python3 -m venv venv`.

+Activate your virtual environment with `source venv/bin/activate` and deactivate it with `deactivate`.

+Install the dependencies needed with `pip install -r requirements.txt`.

+Everytime you add a dependency, update the requirements.txt by running `pip freeze > requirements.txt`.

+Create a .env file inside the backend folder with the appropriate SECRET_KEY and other environment variables.

 To apply migrations (changes) if prompted: Run `python3 manage.py migrate` or `python manage.py migrate` To run server: Run `python3 manage.py runserver` or `python manage.py runserver`